LindsayRex/PTC-Traffic-Flow/ppm/project_plan.md

 hour_23 (INTEGER) - Traffic volume 23:00-23:59
 daily_total (INTEGER) - Sum of hourly volumes for the day/class/direction.
 Indexes: Create indexes on station_key, count_date, classification_seq, year, month, day_of_week.

+PostGIS: Using GEOMETRY(geometry_type='POINT', srid=4326) requires the PostGIS extension to be enabled in your database (CREATE EXTENSION IF NOT EXISTS postgis;).
+This allows for efficient spatial indexing and queries later if needed.
+We'll need two main tables.

+Nullability: Set nullable=False for columns that must have a value (like count_date).
+Adjust based on your actual data constraints.
+Indexes: Added index=True to columns frequently used in WHERE clauses or JOIN conditions.
+Relationships: relationship defines how Station and HourlyCount objects are linked. back_populates enables accessing the related objects from both sides (e.g., station.hourly_counts and hourly_count.station).